seacrest3/Bootstrap-Portfolio/README.md

 ## Description

 A portfolio of work can showcase your skills and talents to employers looking to fill a part-time or full-time position.
 An effective portfolio highlights your strongest work as well as the thought processes behind it.
-A web developer who have portfolios with deployed web applications (meaning they are live on the web) are typically very successful in their career search after the boot camp.
-This last point can’t be stressed enough: having several deployed projects is a minimum requirement to receive an initial interview at many companies.
+A web developer who have portfolios with deployed web applications are typically very successful in their career search after the boot camp.

-In this project, a webpage which showcases a portfolio of work is built using the Bootstrap CSS Framework to design and layout the contents of 'Work', 'Skills', 'About Me' and 'Contact'.
+In this project, a webpage which showcases a portfolio of work is built using the Bootstrap CSS Framework to design and layout the contents in sections of 'Work', 'Skills', 'About Me' and 'Contact'.

 ### User Story

-AS A web developer, I WANT to practice my web development skills by building a peronal portfolio layout using the Bootstrap CSS Framework which will become something that I shall use during my job search.
+AS A web developer, I WANT to practice my web development skills by building a portfolio of work using the Bootstrap CSS Framework which will become something that I shall use during my job search.

 ### Acceptance Criteria

-Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:
+Here are the critical requirements necessary to develop my portfolio of work:

 1. Create a new GitHub repositories and name it `Bootstrap-Portfolio`.